tjsiledar/readit/README.md

 **Part D**: Here we identify for each voxel in the brain which of the four models give a higher R score.
 This helps in identifying areas in brain that corresponds to acoustic, speech, and language.

 **Key Takeaway**: Humans are better at discriminating native sounds than non-native sounds as expected.
 Applying the same discriminating test, our models also show similar discrimination for native and non-native, even better than humans.
 Results confirm that 600h of self supervised learning suffices for wav2vec 2.0 to learn language representations.

+### Conclusion
+Human infants can acquire language with little supervision in a few hundred hours of speech.
+Our study tests whether self-supervised learning on limited speech can explain the organization of speech processing in the human brain as measured by fMRI.
+Wav2vec 2.0 models trained on French, English, and Mandarin datasets are compared to fMRI recordings of French, English, and Mandarin speakers listening to audio stories.
+Our results show that this self-supervised model learns
+1. representations that linearly map onto a re- markably distributed set of cortical regions (Figure 2)
+2. a computational hierarchy that aligns with the cortical hierarchy (Figure 3)
+3. features specific to the language of the participants (Figure 4).